containers/podman-desktop/website/tutorial/deploying-a-kubernetes-application.md

 ## Verifying the service: port forwarding

-1. Use the `kubectl port-forward` command to forward a local port to the service:
+1. Use the `kubectl port-forward` command to forward a local port to the service.
+The following example uses the local port `20000`.

 ```sh
 $ kubectl port-forward service/my-nginx 20000:80
 ```

 2. Open a web browser.
-3. Enter the local host address, that is, _http://localhost:20000_.
+3. Enter the local host address, for example, _http://localhost:20000_.
 4. View the Nginx welcome page.
    ![welcome page](img/welcome-page.png)